Links

 psql -h localhost -p 5432 -U pguser -d allos

-Other Tonic application database tips and troubleshooting
+Other Structural application database tips and troubleshooting